Skip to content

 Fulfillment of Level I Requirements +

-• Complete 21 hours of additional training with any PAT/TEP/RTR-S approved trainer or global equivalent.
+• Complete 21 hours of additional training with any PAT/TEP/RTR approved trainer or global equivalent.
 Up to 1/3 hours may be obtained virtually.
 (Upload proof of your training hours in a PDF document.
 Please compile all completed certificates into one PDF file.)

 What Level II Certificate Holders Can Use: